Kyagara/equinox/srcgen/README.md

 Added `node-fetch-commonjs`.

-Added a prettier configuration file.
+Added a prettier and eslint.

 Separated the download and compilation process different files.

 ## Usage

-From the project root, update the specs using `node srcgen/update.js`, then compile using `node srcgen`.
+After installing the dependencies with `npm i`, update the specs using `node update.js` then compile using `node srcgen`.